 Style Guide and Instructions for Submission

-All oral presenters, including invited and keynote speakers, must submit a manuscript for the conference proceedings.
-Authors of posters are welcomed to submit their manuscript for the conference proceedings but posters cannot be published as such.
+All oral presenters, including invited and keynote speakers, may submit a manuscript for the conference proceedings.
+Authors of posters are welcome to submit their manuscript for the conference proceedings but posters cannot be published as such.
 Submitted papers will undergo a review process before being accepted for eventual publication into the conference proceedings.

 The manuscripts will be sent out to referees for review, and the results of those reviews communicated to the authors as quickly as possible.
 A second manuscript may be requested and the process iterated.
 The final results of the review process will then be communicated to the authors.